2015 Report on Accessibility

 The accessible WC was tight and not as clean as one would expect.
 It also gained some use by apparently able-bodied people who could have used the adjacent non-accessible facilities.

-Summation – VERY POOR because of huge ‘coffins’ blocking the way I would probably attend again in a manual wheelchair but certainly not unaccompanied given the hillside location.
+Summation – VERY POOR because of huge ‘coffin boxes’ blocking the way I would probably attend again in a manual wheelchair but certainly not unaccompanied given the hillside location.

 I have included this exhibition as one I cannot recommend (from a previous visit) as the venue, whilst historically interesting really does not lend itself to a model railway exhibition; particularly as parts of that exhibition do not have step-free access.
 Whilst there are two very small lifts (these are not adjacent and do not serve all floors - which were numbered differently in each lift) access is tight, indirect and difficult between these lifts.
 Whilst it might be useable as a theatre I believe it is unsuitable for a model railway exhibition.